 Here are a few of the things we're working on right now.

-Governor Gavin Newsom, inaugurated just a few days ago, released his first proposed Fiscal Year (FY) 2019-20 budget yesterday.
-The budget is $209 billion in total state spending, consisting of $144 billion from the state General Fund (GF), $60 billion from special funds and $5 billion from bond funds.
+Governor Newsom released his proposed 2019-20 budget.
+The budget is $209 billion in total state spending. $144 billion from the state General Fund (GF), $60 billion from special funds and $5 billion from bond funds.